arturcarvalho/Recipes/nigiri.md

 # Recipe

-- For each cup of rice, add the same water quantity
+- For each cup of rice, add the 1.5 cups of water
 - Put the rice in a pan and rinse it with water several times.
 	Use your hand to move the rice.
 Rinse it several times until water is clear.
 - Add half a teaspoon of salt for each cup of rice.